 - Try to eat right.
 Some widowed people lose interest in cooking and eating.
 It may help to have lunch with friends.
 Sometimes, eating at home alone feels too quiet.
 Turning on the radio or TV during meals can help.
 For information on nutrition and cooking for one, look for helpful books at your local library or bookstore or online.

 - Talk with caring friends.
 Let family and friends know when you want to talk about your spouse.
 They may be grieving too and may welcome the chance to share memories.
 Accept their offers of help and company, when possible.

 - Visit with members of your religious community.
 Many people who are grieving find comfort in their faith.
 Praying, talking with others of your faith, reading religious or spiritual texts, or listening to uplifting music also may bring comfort.

 - See your doctor.
-Keep up with your usual visits to your healthcare provider.
-If it has been awhile, schedule a physical and bring your doctor up to date on any pre-existing medical conditions.
-Talk about any new health issues that may be of concern.
-Be sure to let your healthcare provider know if you are having trouble taking care of your everyday activities, like getting dressed or fixing meals.
+Keep up with visits to your healthcare provider.
+If it has been awhile, schedule a physical and bring your doctor up to date on any pre-existing medical conditions and any new health issues that may be of concern.
+Let your healthcare provider know if you are having trouble taking care of your everyday activities, like getting dressed or fixing meals.